spiral-sec/blackstar/README.md

 `__attribute__((section(ELF_CODE)))` in front of the declaration.
 You can find an example in `payload.c`.

-## Current goals
+## Roadmap

+- [x] Crypt the virus from another program
+- [ ] Create a library for all the common code
 - [ ] Create a usable and working spyware, reading and transmitting important files, logging keystrokes, and setting up a revshell
-- [ ] Improve the obfuscation method to use the less amount of section possible
-- [ ] Find a way to easely find the address of a value in the binary so that we can just hardcode it and not depend on sections
+- [ ] Add some encryption methods
-- [ ] add python webserver to get a nice web interface with all the retrieved data
+- [ ] Add python webserver to get a nice web interface with all the retrieved data